saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/espresso-capture.md

 :::note
 * The screenshots cannot exceed more than 200 MB in size.
 * You cannot change the filename of the screenshot.
 The code we provide allows you to supply the capture method with a string, but currently the string is ignored.
 We use a counter for the screenshot name.
+This is a known bug.
 :::